deco3500-2017/-/1_Research.md

 <b>Before the Trip</b>
 - No anonymous pickups: all riders are required to create an account and provide their name and phone number as a minimum before they are able to request a ride.
 They are also able to link social accounts and provide a profile picture of themselves.
 This way, when a driver is picking up a rider they will know who they are and so will Uber.
-<i>The requirement for both rider profiles which require name and phone number as a minimum allows for a base line level of security.
-Riders can also provide additional information optionally, further increaseing security through the removal of anonymity.
-This simultaneously increases trust between Riders and Drivers as an added benefit.</i>
 - Substitute phone numbers: in many of the locations in which Uber operates around the world they utilize technology that anonymizes rider and driver phone numbers so that they are able to call and message each other while keeping their personal information private.

 <b>During the Trip</b>
 - In-app navigation: the Uber app automates the navigation system.
 When a rider initially orders an Uber they set the destination, once they are picked up by a driver the Uber app automatically provides turn by turn navigation so that drivers can focus on reaching the destination safely.
 - Always on the map: GPS data from both the driver and rider's mobile devices is logged so that Uber knows who the driver and riders are and where they are going.
 This promotes accountability and encourages good behaviour.

 <b>After the Trip</b>
 - Automated payments: once a trip is completed, the fare is charged to the rider's selected method of payment (e.g. Paypal), removing both the need to carry cash, and the potential dangers that are associated with it.
-- 24/7 Driver support: Uber's customer service representatives are available 24/7 to ensure that any issues are resolved in a timely manner.

 <h3>Rider Safety</h3><br>
 https://www.uber.com/en-AU/ride/safety/